eng-gabs/cmms-api/readme.md

 - Basically there are CRUD endpoints for each entity (User, Company, Unit and Asset).
 - There are two endpoints to list objects with pagination: /unit and /asset
 - There is one data aggregated endpoint /company/{id}/info that returns two informations:
-  - Asset Status Summanry: which contains an object with the asset count for each status (Running, Stopped and Alerting)
+  - Asset Status Summary: which contains an object with the asset count for each status (Running, Stopped and Alerting)
   - Critical Assets: Assets with a health level lower than a given threshold or the default (0.75).

 ## How the project is structured